am2222/pydggrid/README.md

 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.

+Based on Kevin Sahr's DGGRID library (https://discreteglobalgrids.org).
+Developed on top of the R package which was developed by Richard Barnes (https://github.com/r-barnes/dggridR/).

 Test call
 ---------